NAry-Byun/CWB_Hackathon-2025/frontend/readme.md

 # 🌐 Gomm AI — Frontend UI

 This folder contains the basic web frontend for the **Gomm AI** GenAI-powered personal assistant.
-It allows users to interact with AI through a browser-based chatbot interface that supports both text and speech input.
+It allows users to interact with AI through a browser based chatbot interface that supports both text and speech input.

 The frontend is lightweight and customizable, built using standard HTML, CSS, and JavaScript.
 This `README` outlines how to set it up and modify key configurations.